pkardas/notes/books/nlp-book.md

 This -> Thi, was -> wa, Bone's -> Bone s, ...
 ```

-Stemming is based on series of rules, eg.: `ATIONAL -> ATE` (relational -> relate).
+Stemming is based on series of rules, e.g.: `ATIONAL -> ATE` (relational -> relate).
 They do make errors, but are fast
 and deterministic.

 Sentence Segmentation